erickbsouza/restaurant-api-ruby/README.md

     rails db:create rails db:migrate will create all the database and migrate will create our tables

 * Database initialization
+    If you want to initialize the database with some date You can run rails db:seed
+    I prepared some seeds with some of our typical brazilian food hehe

 * How to run the test suite
     To  run the tests suites you need to first run  RAILS_ENV=test rails db:create so rails will create our test database